7rikazhexde/dlSubscanStakingRewardsHistoryDash/README.md

 ## Summary
 Save data in the following formats as csv files using Dash, Ploly, and Subscan API.
 * Reward&Slash transaction history (Download all data)
 * Cryptact custom files (Staking rewards)
+* 2-dimensional graphical display of cumulative staking reward values and dates

 ### Supported tokens and Subscan API information
 StakingRewards is obtained by specifying the following `Request URL` for each token according to the [API Endpoint](https://support.subscan.io/#api-endpoints) specification.